 We want you to play better golf.
 In fact, that’s why we’ve partnered with the world’s largest independent club fitters.
 So you can feel confident you’re going to receive the best golf clubs for you and your game.

-Experience PGA National Resort your way with a daily $50 resort credit, applicable toward golf, spa, food or beverage on-property PLUS daily breakfast for two!
+Experience PGA National Resort your way with a daily $50 resort credit, applicable toward golf, food or beverages on-property PLUS daily breakfast for two!

 Treat yourself to this gem of a package, featuring luxury accommodations, breakfast each day, and golf daily on your choice of championship course.